webiny/github-actions-wac/README.md

 > The `yarn github-actions-wac build` commands detects all exported workflows from `wac.ts` files and emits a standalone YAML file for each one.

-> It's up to you to decide whether you want a single `wac.ts` file that exports all workflows, or multiple files where each exports a single workflow.
+> It's up to you to decide whether you want a single `wac.ts` file that exports all workflows, or multiple `wac.ts` files where each exports a single workflow.

-## Why?
+## Why GitHub Actions Workflows as Code?

 Writing GitHub Actions workflows via TypeScript has a couple of benefits: